 - 6. In a stainless steel bowl, combine the heavy cream, crème fraîche, egg, yolk, and cheese to make a custard.
 Stir in the salt and pepper and set aside.
 (You may want to use less salt, depending on the saltiness of the Roquefort.)

 - 7. Increase the oven temperature to 375°F (190°C).
-Fill the tart shells about two-thirds full with the cooked onions.
+Fill the tart shells about 2/3 full with the cooked onions.
 Top with the walnuts.
 Pour the custard mixture over the walnuts and onions.
 Bake for 10 to 12 minutes, until golden brown.
 Serve warm or at room temperature.

 Loved it.
 I would have added salt and pepper to the onions as they were caramelizing, to add further dimension.
 I had lots of pastry dough left over and lots of custard, but not enough onions.
 I used exactly 7 cups (2 large) onions as the recipe called for, but needed maybe one more onion.
 I served it at a ladies luncheon and they loved it.
 The Roquefort with the walnuts and onions is just a wonderful combination, and the pastry was nice and flaky.
 Very easy and quite impressive.

 This was a straightforward recipe that produced wonderful results.
 The interesting blend of flavors of sweet caramelized onions combined with the distinct taste of the Roquefort cheese was delicious.
 The walnuts added a nice texture, too.